Sitepager/.github/profile/README.md

 ---

-**Built with ❤️ for teams who care about website quality**
+**Built with ❤️ for teams who care about websites**

-*Sitepager - Because your website deserves better than hope and manual testing.*
+*Sitepager - Catch website issues before they go live and impact conversions and rankings.*